Chart Color Schemes

 Health performance in Utakarra is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Utakarra faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 51% of Utakarra's total population (~812 people), slightly lower than the Rest of WA average of 53.7%.
+Health data indicates significant health challenges in Utakarra, with common conditions affecting both younger and older age groups.
+Private health cover stands at approximately 51%, covering about 817 people, which is lower than the Rest of WA's 55.0%.

-Mental health issues and asthma are the most prevalent conditions, affecting 10.5% and 10.0% of residents respectively.
-Conversely, 63.5% of Utakarra residents report no medical ailments, compared to 66.8% in Rest of WA.
-The area has a lower proportion of seniors aged 65 and over at 12.9% (204 people), compared to the Rest of WA average of 18.3%.
-Despite this, health outcomes among seniors in Utakarra are comparable to those in the general population.
+Mental health issues and asthma are the most prevalent, impacting 10.5% and 10.0% respectively.
+About 63.5% report no medical ailments, compared to 66.8% in Rest of WA.
+Utakarra has 12.9%, or about 205 people aged 65 and over, lower than the Rest of WA's 18.3%.
+Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health